 Note that the WinDaq window appears to be frozen, with no data cursor or grid lines when a slow sample rate is chosen.
 In reality, there simply isn’t any data to display!
 If you’re acquiring a sample every 5 minutes, it’ll take that long for WinDaq to plot the first data point, another 5 minutes to plot the second data point, and so on.

 Hopefully this helps clear up the confusion of sampling at rates less than 1 S/s using WinDaq Data Acquisition Software.
-If you still have questions, see our online help page on setting sample rates, or visit our support page at http://www.dataq.com/support/index.htm.
+If you still have questions, visit our support portal at https://help.dataq.com/portal/home.